 Making Facebook stories for pages doesn’t have to be hard.
-And it just might be your best chance of surviving the Algorithm Apocalypse.
+And it just might be your best chance of surviving ever-changing algorithms.

 We know Facebook reach is declining.
-Could Facebook stories for pages be part of the solution?
+So, could Facebook stories for pages be part of the solution?

 Have you noticed that stories feature both on mobile and desktop?
 I bet you’ve watched at least some stories from pages as well as friends by now.

 If you want to utilize this valuable real-estate as a business, now is the time to get started.

 How to Create Facebook Stories for Pages

 Facebook started rolling out stories for pages towards the end of 2018.

 There are at least three methods for creating Facebook stories for pages at the time of writing.
 Each method comes with its own limitations.
 (Before you decide whether those limitations are workable, make sure you’ve a clear goal set in mind for your social media marketing.
 Our free downloadable ebook guides you through SMART goal-setting.)

 Share Your Instagram Story